How SEO Copywriting Made Me a Better Writer!

 Style and Substance

-Rather than seeing grammar in its oppressive rule-based form, these elements artfully shape our writing into a cohesive style, to be used for self-expression and the commerce of copywriting.
+Rather than seeing grammar in its oppressive rule-based form, these elements artfully shape our copywriting into a cohesive style, to be used for self-expression and the commerce of copywriting.
 The pen becomes mightier than the sword, used for both good and ill.
 An obnoxious tweet, an offhanded remark in a press conference, or an unplanned admission in an interview has been shown to manifest corrupt intent from a politician.
 Events in the news are continually reminding us that words DO matter.

 02: Focus on the Writing Fundamentals when Copywriting for Websites